-Metrics on CrossLead allow Project Owners to set measurable goals, align the rest of the organization on where they should focus their effort, and to track their performance over time.
+Metrics on CrossLead allow Item Owners to set measurable goals, align the rest of the organization on where they should focus their efforts, and to track their performance over time.

-The process of adding metrics to your projects should be inclusive with the participants.
+The process of adding metrics to your Items should be inclusive with the participants.
 These are some helpful guidelines when facilitating the discussion with your team:

 - Metrics should be understandable (use the least amount of jargon or acronyms in the title).
-Put in enough details in the description so that non-members of your team can understand the metric.
-The connection between the metric and how it shapes the success of your team should be captured in this description, if necessary.
+Put in enough details in the title of the metric so that non-members of your team can understand the metric.
+The connection between the metric and how it shapes the success of your team should be captured in this title, if necessary.

 - Metrics can be cross-functional or team specific.
 Be sure to identify if you plan to share this metric with other teams, or whether it's unique to your strategy or business function.
 Having a cross-functional metrics as a measure of success will help other functions understand your goals and will see you as contributing to their success as well.